radicle-dev/radicle.xyz/_guides/protocol.md

 layout: guide
 ---

-Heartwood, the latest release of the [Radicle][] protocol establishes a sovereign data network for code collaboration and publishing, built on top of [Git][].
+Heartwood, the latest generation of the [Radicle][] protocol establishes a sovereign data network for code collaboration and publishing, built on top of [Git][].
 In Radicle, users maintain local copies of their interested repositories and related social artifacts such as issues and patches.
 Instead